 Which type of fireplace will last longer?
 How not to get frozen in a tent?
 How to find water in the forest?
 In case if you have a chance to leave your concrete apartment at least for a weekend, I have several tips for you.
 By the way, The Lost Ways by Claude Davis will give you many more great tips, which will help you to survive in extreme conditions.
 You really have to download this survival guide!

-1) The fire place has to be located in 1,5 – 2 meters from your tent or hideout.
+The fireplace has to be located in 1,5 – 2 meters from your tent or hideout.
 If you make it closer, sparkles can reach your outfit.
-If you create it farter, you won’t get enough warmth from it in the tent.
-And, of course, you have to locate the fire place to leeward of the tent in order to avoid sparkles flying to it.
+If you create it further, you won’t get enough warmth from it in the tent.
+And, of course, you have to locate the fireplace to leeward of the tent in order to avoid sparkles flying to it.

-4) If you have to spend a night with very low temperature outside, throw fir branches under your tent.
+If you have to spend a night with a very low temperature outside, throw fir branches under your tent.
 Such branches will keep your hideaway from frost.

 Don’t enter your sleeping bag in clothes, especially if you are wet.
 If you do that, your sleeping bag won’t be able to distribute the heat and keep it, thus you will freeze.